-Artificial flowers, fake flowers, faux flowers, plastic flowers, etc. In our shop categories we use artificial flowers term (and artificial plants, not silk plants).
+Silk flowers can also be called artificial flowers, fake flowers, faux flowers, plastic flowers, etc. In our shop categories we use the term artificial flowers (and artificial plants, not silk plants).

 History of Silk Flowers

-By the time of the French Revolution (18th century), Queen Marie Antionette chose a silk rosebud as her emblem.
-The French Revolution spread the fake flower artisans all over Europe.
-Many of them landed in England and America.
-At the Victorian period fresh flowers and silk florals became a crucial point for home décor.
+At the time of the French Revolution in the eighteenth century, Queen Marie Antoinette chose a silk rosebud as her emblem.
+The French Revolution spread the fake flower artisans all over the world; many of them landed in England and America.
+In the Victorian period fresh flowers and silk florals became typical in home décor.
 During this time, flowers were assigned meanings for particular occasions and emotions.

-“… Real flowers were not an option for us (because of allergies), but I don’t feel as if we are missing out on anything by having these silk flowers …” – customer review
+“… Real flowers were not an option for us (because of allergies), but I don’t feel as if we are missing out on anything by having these silk flowers …” – customer’s review

 Fabrics for Silk Flowers

 Fake flowers are usually formed from polyester (depending on the chemical structure, polyester can be a thermoplastic or thermoset).
 Plastic still dominates at the mass-produced, artificial flower market.
-Polyester was very good from various reasons: low-cost, ability to accept dyes and durability.
+Polyester is very good for various reasons: low-cost, ability to accept dyes and durability.